 Many personal New Year’s resolutions involve relationships.
 Spend more time with your kids.
 Learn more about your grandparents.
 Get to know your neighbors.

-To get to know your customers better in 2016, approach each conversation as just that, a conversation.
-Prospects are people — people as complex and varied as yourself — and to convert them into a customer, you must first get to the heart of their motivations, reservations and desires.
+To get to know your customers better this year, approach each conversation as just that, a conversation.
+Prospects are people, people as complex and varied as yourself, and to convert them into a customer you must first get to the heart of their motivations, reservations and desires.

 This can be accomplished by asking the right questions, and actively listening to the prospect’s answers.
-You want to ask, rather than tell, them what they need.
-You want to find out what is important to them, what their priorities are, and how they define success.
+You want to find out what is important to them, what their priorities are and how they define success.

-As you get to know your prospect better, the relationship with grow stronger.
-A rapport will develop, and trust will form.
+As you get to know your prospect better, the relationship will grow stronger.
+A rapport will develop and trust will form.
 You will also gain a more nuanced understanding of the prospect’s needs.
-One prospect’s reasons for buying — or not buying — will often differ from another prospect’s, and what worked with your last customer may not work for your new one, so the better you know your customer, the better you can tailor your solution to their unique situation.
+One prospect’s reasons for buying (or not buying) will often differ from another prospect’s, and what worked with your last customer may not work for your new one.
+The better you know your customer, the better you can tailor your solution to their unique situation.